kevincroesch/NLP-and-Web-API/README.md

 Using Reddit's API, you'll collect posts from two subreddits of your choosing.
 You'll then use NLP to train a classifier on which subreddit a given post came from.
 This is a binary classification problem.

-The Data Science Process
+##The Data Science Process

 ### Problem Statement

-> Is it clear what the goal of the project is?
+> - Is it clear what the goal of the project is?
-> What type of model will be developed?
+> - What type of model will be developed?
-> How will success be evaluated?
+> - How will success be evaluated?
-> Is the scope of the project appropriate?
+> - Is the scope of the project appropriate?
-> Is it clear who cares about this or why this is important to investigate?
+> - Is it clear who cares about this or why this is important to investigate?
-> Does the student consider the audience and the primary and secondary stakeholders?
+> - Does the student consider the audience and the primary and secondary stakeholders?

 ### Data Collection